djradon/public-notes/ar.programming-jade-and-jason-agents-based-on-social-relationships-using-a-uniform-approach.md

 - [[ar.agents-and-artifacts-a-meta-model-for-agent-oriented-computing]]

-We assume that roles cannot live autonomously: they exist
+We assume that roles cannot live autonomously: they exists